Table of Contents[Hide][Show]

 But it is true!

-You might get feedback that is difficult to hear.
-That is a part of putting your creativity out there in public, but even when people are not good at delivering it in a sensitive way, feedback can help you grow.
+You might get feedback that is difficult to hear that was not intended to hurt, too.
+That is a part of putting your creativity out there in public.
+Even when people are not good at delivering it in a sensitive way, feedback can help you grow.

 Hearing bad news is hard, though it can be easier when you have other people to offer perspective.
 Ask for help from people who won’t just tell you what you want to hear.
 Is the feedback valid or have you attracted a troll?